 The Assessment Centre will review your application against the eligibility criteria.
-Only eligible applications will move to the next stage.
+Only eligible and compliant applications will move to the next stage.
 Eligible applications will be considered through a targeted competitive grant process.

-If eligible, we will then assess your application against the assessment criteria (see Section 6) and against other applications.
-We will consider your application on its merits, based on how:
+If eligible, DVA will then assess your application against the assessment criteria (see Section 6) and against other applications.
+A Selection Advisory Panel, comprised of DVA employees from relevant business areas, will consider your application on its merits, based on how:

-- · well it meets the criteria - it compares to other applications
+- well it meets the criteria - it compares to other applications.